Name: Dylan Wood

-We have to deconstruct the way we think about geometry, materials, and most importantly how the objects we live with(in) everyday function are made.
-Only questioning the very processes, we learn will lead to truly innovative solutions.
-Designers are uniquely qualified to break down these barriers and
+We have to deconstruct the way we think about geometry, materials, and most importantly, how the objects we live with(in) everyday function and how they are made.
+Only questioning the very processes allows us to learn and will lead to truly innovative solutions.
+Designers are uniquely qualified to break down these barriers.

 - What is the topic of your talk and why are you passionate about it?

 My talk is about Material Programming.
-It’s a relatively new idea in which materials (things we know like wood, metal, rubber) can we designed and physically programmed in ways that give them new functions like the ability to move or shift shape.
-We see this idea in nature all the time, in a pine cone for example the inner cellular structures change shape in response to moisture.
-In effect each cell acts like a tiny motor to open and close but it uses no power, no wires, no sensor, no gears.
+It’s a relatively new idea in which materials (things we know like wood, metal, rubber) can be designed and physically programmed in ways that give them new functions like the ability to move or shift shape.
+We see this idea in nature all the time.
+In a pine cone for example, the inner cellular structures change shape in response to moisture.
+In effect, each cell acts like a tiny motor to open and close but it uses no power, no wires, no sensor, and no gears.
 It’s really reliable, very precise, and simple.
 Each and every pine cone we see has these highly functional characteristics inside and we don’t even think twice about it.
 From that perspective the way we build buildings seems complex and they often still don’t function properly.

-My talk will be about how we this Material Programming concept to self-shape wood into elegant yet highly efficient building components.
-I am passionate about the topic because it is so simple at heart but requires carful calculations and understanding to execute.
-It is amazing to me that these materials (especially natural materials) have been around for thousands of years and humans are still developing ground-breaking new ways to use them.
-At the same time, it is challenging and requires a rethinking of methods and approach.
+My talk will be about how we use this Material Programming concept to self-shape wood into elegant, yet highly efficient building components.
+I am passionate about the topic because it is so simple at heart but requires careful calculations and understanding to execute.
+It is amazing to me that these materials (especially natural materials) have been around for thousands of years and humans are still developing new ground-breaking ways to use them.
+At the same time, it is challenging and requires a rethinking of methods and approaches.
 I think we should use our technology to see things like this through a different lens rather than trying to reinvent the wheel from scratch.